helenclx/leilukin-site/src/articles/myarticles/accessible-footnotes.md

 As for the CSS, in addition to using the `.visually-hidden` utility class, I refer to Kitty Giraudel's  ["Accessible Footnotes with CSS"](https://www.sitepoint.com/accessible-footnotes-css/) article to style the highlight background color when heading to a footnote from a reference.

-## Configure My Markup in Eleventy's Configurations
+## Configure markdown-it-footnote in Eleventy's Configuration File

 (If you do not use Eleventy, you may skip this section)